guybedford/es-module-shims/README.md

 ### Enforce Integrity

-When enabled, `enforceIntegrity` will ensure that all modules loaded through ES Module Shims must have integrity defined either on a `<link rel="modulepreload" integrity="...">`, a `<link rel="modulepreload-shim" integrity="...">` preload tag in shim mode, or the `"integrity"` field in the import map.
+While integrity is always verified and validated when available, when enabled, `enforceIntegrity` will ensure that **all modules must have integrity defined** when loaded through ES Module Shims either on a `<link rel="modulepreload" integrity="...">`, a `<link rel="modulepreload-shim" integrity="...">` preload tag in shim mode, or the `"integrity"` field in the import map.
 Modules without integrity will throw at fetch time.

 For example in the following, only the listed `app.js`, `dep.js` and `another.js` modules will be able to execute with the provided integrity: